Table of Contents

 Drives are installed into front-panel drive bays that provide hot-pluggable access.
 Small Form Factor—The appliance can hold up to eight 2.5 in x .55 in (63.5 mm x 14mm) SAS6 or SATA7 hard drives or solid state drives.
 The appliance ships with two drives installed.

-- Third-generation Content Servers in a cluster must all be the same hardware version.
+- For Release 6.0.x, third-generation Content Servers in a cluster must all be the same hardware version.
 You cannot mix older (first- or second-generation) servers in a cluster with third-generation Content Servers.

 - The USB media kit is used only for a third-generation Content Server software reimage.
 You cannot use the USB drive to upgrade the software on first- and second-generation server hardware.